We have developed a sophisticated Content Discovery Engine that is able to ascertain the Demand that is expressed on social platforms.

 We use a variety of features outside official page handles and hashtags to pick out conversations towards a specific title, such as character names, (while comparing with the real actors name), title-specific themes – both from official plot material and fan-generated content – ranging from key plot themes to episode-specific themes, combined with context-setting metadata to filter wider conversations about the show mood, all the way to producer, distributor and platform carrier.
 We leverage our genome to feed all of these tags towards the identification process at the raw fire hose level feeds we capture.

-We also apply additional levels of classification by ensuring the data captured can be mapped against topics of interest, ensuring that the interactions captured have a high confidence level of belonging to the TV show space, instead of an unrelated topic: We start by "casting the net as wide as possible", and subsequently verify against all known metadata about a specific title.
+We also apply additional levels of classification by ensuring the data captured can be mapped against topics of interest, ensuring that the interactions captured have a high confidence level of belonging to the TV, Movie, or Talent space, instead of an unrelated topic: We start by "casting the net as wide as possible", and subsequently verify against all known metadata about a specific title.

 We do not weigh social media comments as highly as other much stronger expressions of demand such as sustained video consumption (streaming video).
 Contrary to other measurement systems, which attempt to analyze sentiment (to varying degrees of severity) across different languages, and then try to quantify this into a metric, Parrot Analytics instead utilizes a more robust way of avoiding error in demand assessment by ingesting and ranking a multitude of demand input sources.

 Nevertheless, we do account for both positive and negative sentiment in the source data from social platforms.
-Taking a non-discriminatory approach to sentiment allows us to capture demand for shows where audiences are expressing negative emotions towards plot lines and TV show characters: Despite the very negative sentiment expressed (-100), these audiences are exceptionally engaged with the show (+100).
+Taking a non-discriminatory approach to sentiment allows us to capture demand for content where audiences are expressing negative emotions towards plot lines and characters: Despite the very negative sentiment expressed (-100), these audiences are exceptionally engaged with the show (+100).

 Considering sentiment during collecting enables us to create the most robust and sustainable way of accurately representing both the "volume" and "context" for the demand that is expressed.
 We do this in order to: